 I used to be a prolific letter writer.
 Alas, no more.
 Emails are not the same thing.
-This piece — never published, of course — started as a letter to a friend after we had started talking about, of all things, God.
+This piece — never published, of course — started as a letter to a friend after we had started talking about God.

 . . . . . . . . . .